interactive-pioneers/iptools-jquery-anchornav/README.md

 1. animEasing - time function of the animation
 2. animDuration - animation duration
 3. gapY - the distance in pixels from the top of the browser window
+4. showHideNavAt - the switching point in pixels from the top of the browser window when the navigation is shown or hidden.
+If no setting is provided the header height is assigned as a value.

 ## Contributions